Wasserturm Prenzlauer Berg: Concentration Camp

 After the National Socialists' "seizure of power", the SA's Maschinenhaus I, which belonged to the water tower, served as a "wild concentration camp" in spring 1933, in which Communists, Socialists, Jews and other persons unwelcome to the new rulers were interned and murdered without a court ruling.
 A memorial wall on the grounds of the water tower has commemorated these crimes since 1981.
-From June 1933, the KL was converted into the "SA-Heim Wasserturm".
+From June 1933, the concentration camp (KL) was converted into the "SA-Heim Wasserturm".
 Engine House I, built in 1877 and measuring around 1000 m², served the SA members as a dining and recreation room, while Engine House II served as a dormitory.
 In the autumn of 1934, the SA-Heim was demolished in 1935., and work began on converting the grounds into a public park.
 In the course of this measure, Maschinenhaus I was blown up in June 1935.
 The green area was inaugurated on 1 May 1937 and today there is a playground on the site of the Maschinenhaus I.